dfelinto/blender-manual/manual/modeling/texts/properties.rst

    .. note:: Both *Justify* and *Flush* only work within frames.

 Vertical Alignment
-   :Top Base-Line:
+   :Top Baseline:
-      - With text boxes, aligns the 'top' base-line of the text to the top of the frames.
+      - With text boxes, aligns the 'top' baseline of the text to the top of the frames.
-      - With no text box, aligns the actual base-line of the text to the origin of the object, and grows to the bottom.
+      - With no text box, aligns the actual baseline of the text to the origin of the object, and grows to the bottom.

       .. note::